-UCF dedicates substantial effort to the development of educational resources for the teachers of our children.
+FSEC dedicates substantial effort to the development of K-12 educational resources for the teachers of our children.
 We do this out of the simple belief that clean and efficient energy resources are key to our future generations’ ability to achieve a safe and sustainable environment.

-In order educate teachers and students about renewable energy technologies, UCF has developed several environment and energy curricula for use by teachers.
+In order to educate teachers and students about renewable energy technologies, FSEC has developed several environment and energy curricula for use by teachers.
 The curricula units list and adhere to Florida’s Sunshine State Education Standards.
-Also, a number of science related education events are held each year.
+Also, a number of science-related education events are held each year.
 These events encourage students to use their knowledge and creativity to solve energy problems.
-Investigate the following sections to find out more about UCF’s K-12 educational offerings.
+Learn more about FSEC’s K-12 educational offerings listed below.

 Opportunities for teachers to explore renewable energy and environmental topics through hands-on learning.
 Offerings range from one-day workshops to intensive two-week institutes.

 EnergyWhiz is all about clean energy and creative kids.
 Each year in the Spring, hundreds of students converge at the FSEC Energy Research Center in Cocoa, Florida to participate in renewable energy events.